docker/docs/machine/get-started.md

 [Hypervisor.framework](https://developer.apple.com/reference/hypervisor) in macOS
 10.10 Yosemite and higher.

-Currently, there is no `docker-machine create` driver for HyperKit, so you will use `virtualbox` driver to create local machines.
+Currently, there is no `docker-machine create` driver for HyperKit, so use the `virtualbox` driver to create local machines.
 (See the [Docker Machine driver for Oracle VirtualBox](drivers/virtualbox.md).)
 Note that you can run both HyperKit and Oracle VirtualBox on the same system.
 To learn more, see [Docker for Mac vs. Docker Toolbox](/docker-for-mac/docker-toolbox/).